IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Parameter  |  Description
 ------------- | -------------
 Tenant (*)| Tenant name.
 One tenant can have multiple environments.
-In Kubernetes, tenant can be separated by NameSpace.
+In Kubernetes, tenants can be separated by NameSpace.
 EnvName (*) |Target environment name.
 EnvType (*) | Target environment type.
 UtilitiesDockerTag (*) | Target Utilities Docker image tag.
 By default, the tag is input from the WebSphere Commerce project in the private Docker repository.